chris-townsend/project-three/README.md

 #

 -   #### Wireframes
 Due to the style of the project, the wireframe has been kept basic.
 Some added styles might have changed since initially creating the wireframe.
+I have changed the original `run program` button to `run game` to fit the style of the content being displayed.

 ![Hangman wireframe](./readme-content/images/hangman-wireframe.webp)